AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Overview.md

 # Overview

-Device tests - also known as hardware in the loop tests - is a solution to test the performance of LwM2M devices and is offered as part of the **Coiote IoT Device Management** platform.
+Device tests - also known as hardware in the loop tests - is a solution to test the performance of LwM2M devices and is offered as part of the **{{ coiote_long_name }}**.
 Device tests are an essential tool in the development process of device firmware as they can be used for:

 - Validating new functionalities
 - Testing the proper implementation of the LwM2M standard